Skip to Content

 While it’s fun to try new hikes with kids, sometimes the old standards are good too.
 We have a short hike near our home that our kids are always up for.

-I can’t explain why our likes love this hike, yet are hesitant about other kid-friendly hikes.
+I can’t explain why our kids love this hike, yet are hesitant about other kid-friendly hikes.
 My guess is that it’s because they know exactly what to expect.
 They know how long the hike takes, they know there’s a stop at a picnic table for a snack and they know the end portion is a fun run down a hill.

-image of mother holding child on easy hiking trail in Canada
+a mother holding child on easy hiking trail in Canada

 I always struggle with this one, but it’s ok to not finish a hike with your kids.
 If everyone isn’t feeling up for it, don’t force it.
 Celebrate what you did accomplish and make note to try the hike again on another day.